Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Change sublayer visibility/README.md

 ## How to use the sample

 Tap the bottom button to display a list of sublayers.
-Tap the switches to toggle the visibility of the sublayers
+Tap the switches to toggle the visibility of the sublayers.

 ## How it works